polaris-slo-cloud/polaris-slo-framework/docs/index.md

 ## Our Users

-The Polaris SLO Cloud project is actively used by the [orchestration layer](https://gitlab.com/rainbow-project1/rainbow-orchestration) of the [RAINBOW](https://rainbow-h2020.eu) project to bring complex SLOs to Fog Computing.
+The Polaris SLO Framework project is actively used by the [orchestration layer](https://gitlab.com/rainbow-project1/rainbow-orchestration) of the [RAINBOW](https://rainbow-h2020.eu) project to bring complex SLOs to Fog Computing.